MJomaba/flu-evidence-synthesis/README.md

 install_github("MJomaba/flu-evidence-synthesis", dependencies = TRUE)
 ```

 The above will install the package without the vignettes.
-To install them as well use this instead:
+To install them as well you first need to install [odin](https://github.com/mrc-ide/odin#installation) following [these instructions](https://github.com/mrc-ide/odin#installation), because one of the vignettes depends on that package.
+After installing odin you can install the package and its vignettes as follows.

 ```{r}
 library(devtools)